 The Shared Leave Program allows eligible University Support Staff and Unclassified Staff to donate sick and/or vacation leave and eligible faculty to donate sick leave to the Shared Leave Pool.
-The Shared Leave Pool is available to qualified faculty/staff member(s) who are experiencing a serious, extreme or life threatening illness/injury either personally or of a family member that is experiencing an extreme or life threatening illness/injury; that do not have enough accrued leave to support the duration of leave required for the medical absence.
-(The definition of "family member" includes persons related by blood, marriage, adoption or court placement of minors."
+The Shared Leave Pool is available to qualified faculty/staff member(s) who are experiencing an extreme or life threatening illness/injury either personally or to provide care for a family member that is experiencing an extreme or life threatening illness/injury; that do not have enough accrued leave to support the duration of leave required for the medical absence.

 Faculty and staff members who are appointed to regular positions, with six months of continuous service in such positions, are eligible to participate in the Shared Leave program as leave recipients or as donors.